joecupano/radiodash/README.md

                          radioDASH_LOGIN.html      LOGIN HTML Page
    ```

-Setup the Webserver to run on start-up as non-root user.
-The webserver uses SSLv3/TLS only.
+Setup the Webserver to run on start-up as the non-root user you created.
+A shell script and
+service file for systemd installation are included (radioDASH.sh and radioDASH.service)

-A untrusted self-signed certificate and server key are provided (radioDASH.crt and radioDASH.key)
+The server only supports HTTPS with TLSv1.3.
+An untrusted self-signed certificate and server
-but it is HIGHLY RECOMMENDED these be replaced withyour own trusted credentials.
-Know until
+key are provided (radioDASH.crt and radioDASH.key) but it is HIGHLY RECOMMENDED these be replaced
-you have done that you will see (harmless) iostream errors from STDOUT from the websocket server.
+with your own trusted credentials.
+Know until you have done that you will see (harmless) iostream
+errors from STDOUT from the websocket server.

 On start-up the webserver reads the radio config file (radioDASH.json) into memory.
 A scheduler
 runs every 111ms looking at the radioDASH.msgs file to see if it has changed.
-If it has changed
+If the timestamp
-the webserver will send a websocket message to any connected browsers sending the message in the
+of the file has changed (indicating the file wa supdated) the webserver will send a websocket
+message to any connected browsers sending the message in the file.
+This task is setup as a demo
+only of the scheduler and multiprocessing functionality for you to integrate with your
+own radio devices/processes.

+### First connection

+When a browser first connects to the webserver at https://<yourhostname>:8000 it is redirected to
+/login where static/radioDASH_LOGON.HTML and its associated CSS (css/radioDASH_LOGON.css) pages
+are loaded.
+The page will ask for a user and password that should already be in the cfg/radioDASH.pwf
 file.
-This task is setup as a demo only of the scheduler and multiprocessing functionality for
-you to integrate with your radio devices/processes.

-When a browser first connects to the webserver at https://<yourhostname>:8000 it is redirected to
-/login and the radioDASH_LOGON.HTML pages.
-The page will ask for a user and password that should
-already be in the cfg/radioDASH.pwf file.
-For testing purposes admin:admin, radio:radio, and
+For testing purposes radio:radio and radiodash:radiodash are already loaded in the file.
-radiodash:radiodash are already loaded in the file.
-Be sure to use the user account generator
+Be sure to use the user account generator tool (radioDASH_account.py) to create your own user:passwords
-tool (radioDASH_account.py) to create your own user:passwords and delete the existing ones.
+and delete the existing ones.

 Once authenticated, a (secure) session cookie is created and the browser is redirected to
 the dashboard (radioDASH_INDEX.html) Browsers always look for a favicon hence the inclusion